ptupitsyn/ptupitsyn.github.io/_posts/2025-03-19-Getting-Started-With-Apache-Ignite-Net-3.md

 * Docker

 We will run Ignite in Docker and use the [.NET client](https://ignite.apache.org/docs/ignite3/latest/developers-guide/clients/dotnet) to connect to it.
+This guide should work on any OS (Linux, Windows, macOS).

 # Start an Ignite Node